The best monitors in 2025: our top picks

 Reasons to avoid

 The LG UltraGear 27GR95QE-B officially retails for $900, yet you can often find it on sale at the likes of Amazon, Best Buy and LG’s own site for around $699.
-Myself and my fellow computing colleagues were desperate to test out this OLED monitor for what felt like the longest time since it was first announced by LG back in late 2022.
-The good news?
-It’s proven to be one of the most gorgeous gaming monitors my eyeballs have ever had to pleasure of viewing.
+It’s proven to be one of the most gorgeous gaming monitors our eyeballs have ever had to pleasure of viewing.

 But what exactly makes the LG UltraGear 27GR95QE-B so great?
-First off, I like that the design of this display and its frame are fairly subdued compared to many other gaming monitors on the market, which often come across as a little flash for my tastes.
-At 27 inches, it may not exactly be huge, but the flipside to that coin is that it will comfortably fit on most desks without hogging up too much space.
+First off, the design of this display and its frame are fairly subdued compared to many other gaming monitors on the market, which often come across as a little flash for my tastes.
+At 27 inches, it may not exactly be huge, but the flip side to that coin is that it will comfortably fit on most desks without hogging up too much space.

 What really sets this UltraGear apart from most of the competition is its jaw-dropping visual fidelity its 2.5K OLED display provides.
 Games look phenomenal on this monitor, as does streaming content.
 The super fast 0.03ms response time and 240Hz refresh rate also deliver an enjoyable gaming experience.
 The fact it’s less than $1,000 is also a big deal.
 We’ve reviewed many, far more expensive monitors than the LG UltraGear 27GR95QE-B that don’t come close to handing in this caliber of picture quality.

-The monitor isn't perfect, however.
+The monitor isn't perfect, though.
 It's considerably dimmer than some of its competitors, and the fact you can't access all of its menu options without a remote also makes it more fiddly to tweak settings than I’d like.
-The astonishing image quality and speedy performance mostly help me overlook these deficiencies, of course.
-Still, that doesn’t mean they're not worth pointing out.
+The astonishing image quality and speedy performance mostly help overlook these deficiencies, of course.

 Read our full LG UltraGear 27 review.